revsimpson/SpeechInjector/README.md

-# Placing the speechbutton and its defailt settings
+# Placing the speechbutton and its default settings

 The basic placement of the button is when you have an instance of the SpeechInjector and you call